Multiagent Maximum Coverage Problems: The Trade-off Between Anarchy and Stability

-To that end, let $\gee_f$ denote the family of games induced by a given distribution rule $f$, i.e., any game $G \in \gee_f$ is of the above form.
-We will measure the quality of a distribution rule $f$ by a worst-case analysis over the set of induced games $\gee_f$, which is the natural extension of the price of anarchy and price of stability defined above, i.e.,
+To that end, let $\gee_f^n$ denote the family of covering agent games with at most $n$ agents that utilize a given distribution rule $f$, i.e., any game $G \in \gee_f^n$ is of the above form.} We will measure the quality of a distribution rule $f$ by a worst-case analysis over the set of induced games $\gee_f^n$, which is the natural extension of the price of anarchy and price of stability defined above, i.e.,

-The price of anarchy ${\rm PoA}(\gee_f)$ for a given distribution rule $f$ provides a bound on the quality of any equilibrium irrespective of the agent set $N$, resource set $\ree$, action sets $\{\aee_i\}$, and resource valuations $\{v_r\}$.
+The price of anarchy ${\rm PoA}(\gee_f^n)$ for a given distribution rule $f$ provides a bound on the quality of any equilibrium irrespective of the agent set $N$, resource set $\ree$, action sets $\{\aee_i\}$, and resource valuations $\{v_r\}$.
 The price of stability, on the other hand, provides similar performance guarantees when restricting attention to the best equilibrium.\footnote{One motivation for studying the price of stability is the availability of distributed learning rules that lead the collective behavior to the best equilibrium, e.g., \cite{marden-shamma-08,blume93,blume97}.}